SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 ### Stop Simulator ###
 Method *GET*, method *stopSimulator*.
 Request parameters:
 1. user - email of simulator owner.
 If null, currently logged in user will used by default
-One is required or shipmentId or sn+trip pair
 [(example)](#markdown-header-stop-simulator-example)

 ## Objects